-- HOSTING OPTIONS: Web, reseller, WordPress, application, Java Tomcat, and ASP .NET.
+- Hosting options: Shared, reseller, WordPress, Windows, VPS, dedicated Java Tomcat, and ASP .NET

 - Performance guarantee

 - 100% uptime guarantee

 - 180 days risk-free hosting

 - Entry plan limited

 - Unclear resource caps

 With over a million domains in its care, MochaHost sure is popular.
 Although it’s not the largest host, it has a lot of influence for an independent company.
 It promises a lot and that’s exactly what caught my attention.

 For instance, the web host extends a speed guarantee—a pretty novel concept in hosting—and I was eager to see how it works.
 It also displays various awards on its site, many by influential magazines that did MochaHost reviews.